microsoft/zMonitor/Documentation/Deploy-ServiceProvider.md

 Below are the basic steps required to deploy the service provider component of the solution, provided as interim guidance while working on the ARM template (currently limited by stream analytics configuration).

-What's needed to setup the service provider components of zMontior.
+What's needed to setup the service provider components of zMonitor.

 * Storage Account (BLOBs)